 Other Material Defects

-Due to previous owners of landlocked properties dumping in the cemetery, use of illegal drugs, unlawful firearm discharge, vandalism, theft, refusing to contribute to driveway maintenance, and even pay for trash service (evident by liens from township), anyone involved with landlocked properties is no longer welcome on cemetery property beyond the right of way.
+Due to previous owners of landlocked properties dumping in the cemetery, use of illegal drugs, unlawful firearm discharge, vandalism, theft, refusing to contribute to driveway maintenance, and even pay for trash service (evident by past liens from township), anyone involved with landlocked properties is no longer welcome on cemetery property beyond the right of way.
 This also means no river access for landlocked properties.
 If a vehicle is left on cemetery property or blocking a driveway easement, even because one couldn’t make it up the driveway due to snow (which has not been plowed by landlocked properties in years), the vehicle will be towed without further warning.
 Contact Sandy’s Towing at 1-800-762-4357 to retrieve your vehicle.

 Video surveillance may make perimeter intrusion alert sounds and sends notifications when someone enters cemetery property, including when passing through cemetery property to a landlocked property.
 Alert sounds, and PA systems are audible throughout the Narrows properties.
 Alarm sirens for the cemetery and agricultural land uses are audible from several miles away.